rizumiya/Skripsi-Aplikasi-VS-CODE/README.md

 # OMRay - Optical Mark Recognition application based on Indonesia's exam papers (Non-LJK)

-only GUI, there is no function yet
+Only GUI, there is no function yet

+Future updates :
+- Local database (SQLite)
+- no idea..
+XD

+Screenshot GUI :

+Examples of exam papers used by this application :